PrimeCodeLabs/PrimeCodeLabs.github.io/_posts/advanced-python/2023-06-25-advanced-memory-management.md

   gc.set_threshold(700, 10, 10)  # Custom thresholds for generations
   ```

-#### Optimizing Memory Usage
+#### Optimising Memory Usage

-With a grasp on the GC, let’s talk optimization.
+With a grasp on the GC, let’s talk optimisation.
 Here are some strategies to manage memory effectively:

 1. **Avoid Unnecessary Object Creation:**
    Reuse objects when possible.
 Object pools can help if you frequently create similar objects.

 2. **Use Generators and Iterators:**
-   Generators are lazy, producing values as needed and minimizing memory usage.
+   Generators are lazy, producing values as needed and minimising memory usage.

    ```python
    def my_generator():